silverstripe/cow/readme.md

 ## Release

-`cow release <version>` will perform the first part of the release tasks.
+`cow release <version> <recipe>` will perform the first part of the release tasks.
 <version> is mandatory and must be the exact tag name to release.
+<recipe> will allow you to release a recipe other than 'silverstripe/installer'

 This command has these options: